subrotoice/react-basic/README.md

 ## - Optimistic updates (TodoForm.tsx) Difficult (Can watch again)

-onMutate: instant cache update and return context of previous data, onError: use previousTodos of context to update query cache, onSuccess: replace newTodo with savedTodo from backend <br>
+onMutate: Call instantly when click on button.
+Not wait for server response. instant cache update and return context of previous data, <br>
+onSuccess: When server response come back.
+We update cache with variable now need to replace with response comeback from server.<br>
+onError: use previousTodos of context to update query cache<br>
 Context: is the object to pass data in between callbacks(onMutate, onSuccess, onError).

 ```jsx